-Submitting VAT returns
+Submitting VAT returns to HMRC

 Typically, if you’re a VAT registered business you need to submit a VAT return and any payments due to HM Revenue and Customs (HMRC) on a quarterly basis.